-110. The GEF, as the financial mechanism for the Stockholm Convention will provide a proposed budget of US\$ 1,500,000 incremental cost funding for the project.
-The Governments of the LDCs/SADC Member States will contribute a total of US\$ 400,000 in cash and US\$ 800,000 in kind during the project period of five years.
-The above-mentioned co-financing contributions from the member countries will be divided equally between UNEP and UNIDO as shown in E.2 (Co-financing budget).
-Other agencies such as the Stockholm Convention, SAICM, AUC, etc. will also support the project through training and other financial/technical support amounting to US\$ 530,864 (cash/in-kind).
+110. The GEF, as the financial mechanism for the Stockholm Convention will provide a proposed budget of US\$ 2,500,000 incremental cost funding for the project.
+The Governments of the LDCs/COMESA Member States will contribute a total of US\$ 1,225000 (in-kind) and US\$ 600,000 (cash) during the project period of five years.
+Please note that co-financing from countries will be divided equally between UNIDO and UNEP as shown in E.2 (Co-financing budget).
+Other agencies such as the Stockholm Convention Secretariat, SAICM, AUC, etc. will also support the project through training and other financial/technical support (US\$714,855 in cash/in-kind).